plone/guillotina/docs/source/quickstart.md

 The server should now be running on http://0.0.0.0:8080

-Then, [use Postman](https://www.getpostman.com/), `curl` or whatever tool you prefer to interact with the [REST API](./rest/index.html).
+Then, use [Postman](https://www.getpostman.com/ "Link to Postman"), `curl` or whatever tool you prefer to interact with the [REST API](./rest/index.html).

 You can also navigate in your Guillotina server with its built-in web admin interface by visiting http://localhost:8080/+admin/.

-Modify the configuration in `config.yaml` to customize server setttings.
+Modify the configuration in `config.yaml` to customize server settings.

 ### Postgresql installation instructions

-If you do not have a postgresql database server installed, you can use docker to get one running quickly.
+If you do not have a PostgreSQL database server installed, you can use docker to get one running quickly.

 Example docker run command: